-Those who attend the open house will tour the center and learn about the law school’s rigorous academic program and how the faculty works closely with students to develop a course of study that matches their goals.
+Those who attend will tour the center and learn about the law school’s academic program and how the faculty works closely with students to develop a course of study that matches their goals.

 Both sessions will include an overview of graduate admissions and financial aid.
 Students also will have an opportunity to participate in breakout sessions with the program directors.

 Mary Jane is the owner of Merola Motors in North Haven, a full-service preventive maintenance and auto repairs center.

 The lawmakers provided an update regarding the 2018 Legislative Session that concluded on May 9th and discussed the compromise state budget agreement.

 The supplies collected will be distributed to benefit local Veterans throughout North Haven and other organizations that serve Veterans in need.